LightSun/android-databinding/README.md

  android studio plugin and the xml schema of config file which are used for android-databinding framework is now available  .

 ## Features
+- you can apply image property (round,borderColor,borderWidth,circle) by you like now.

 - supported by plugin and xml schema file.
 - support for bind data and event handler by xml. but you must call bind method in java code.
 - support for notify data change.